 As a design and build firm, Harrison handles every aspect associated with your custom home, and will estimate your plan into an all-inclusive price per square foot.
-Harrison Homes is currently building customs starting at $185-$205 price per sq. ft.
+Harrison Homes is currently building customs starting in the low $200s price per sq. ft.
 Additional factors such as adding an unfinished basement or change orders will impact your overall project cost.

 |Desired Sq.
 Ft.||4,000|